 Part 5 — General

-38. Applications for assistance generally
+38. Applications for assistance, general provisions about

 (1) An application for financial assistance under this Act is to be made in writing in a form approved by the Authority.

 (2) The Authority may require a person making an application for financial assistance to furnish to it such accounts, documents or other information as it thinks fit.